craigmckeachie/a14_demo_manual/InstructorNotes.md

   - AngularSlidesAdvanced.pdf
   - AngularLabManualAdvanced.pdf
     > TypeScript content is included/bundled for free with the purchase of Comprehensive Angular courseware
+  - AngularChallengeManual.pdf
+  > Note: I just give Instructors and students both the advanced AND intro pdfs for an advanced class and let them decide where in the materials they want to start.

 ## Errata